david26694/cluster-experiments/docs/index.md

 # cluster_experiments

-A library to run power analysis and analyse clustered and switchback experiments.
+A library to run simulation-based power analysis, including clustered data.
+Also useful to design and analyse clustered and switchback experiments.

 ## Example